Chrriis/SWTSwing/SWTSwing/Release/readme.txt

 metal Look And Feel, the system property should be set to "javax.swing.plaf.metal.MetalLookAndFeel".

-If you want to try Eclipse with SWTSwing, the easiest way is to place SWTSwing.jar in the eclipse folder (let's assume it is C:\eclipse) and run the following command: java -cp SWTSwing.jar;startup.jar -Dosgi.install.area=C:\eclipse -Dosgi.parentClassloader=app -Dswt.swing.debug=true org.eclipse.swt.widgets.Display org.eclipse.core.launcher.Main
+If you want to try Eclipse Java SDK 3.2 with SWTSwing, the easiest way is to place SWTSwing.jar in the eclipse folder (let's assume it is C:\eclipse) and run the following command: java -cp SWTSwing.jar;startup.jar -Dosgi.install.area=C:\eclipse -Dosgi.parentClassloader=app -Dswt.swing.debug=true org.eclipse.swt.widgets.Display org.eclipse.core.launcher.Main